One-day workshops for teachers and trainers

 Create a classroom-based, custom learning journey designed specifically for your clients' needs and improve outcomes and attract more funding with your results.

-- Identify the destination: Analyze your clients and what they need to do and accomplish in their lives and shape these desires into targeted, real-life outcomes as your curriculum destination.
+- Name the destination: Analyze your clients and what they need to do and accomplish in their lives and shape these desires into targeted, real-life outcomes as your behavioral destination.

-- Mark the finish line: Brainstorm a realistic, end-of-course test drive task contextualized to your clients' circumstances as a test drive for demonstrating all the skills, understandings, and attitudes they need to be predictably successful at the destination.
+- Mark the finish line: Brainstorm an end-of-course test drive task contextualized to your clients' circumstances so they can demonstrate mastery of the skills, attitudes, habits and understandings they need to be successful at the destination.

 - Map the route: Create high interest and motivating learning activities aligned with how brains learn to make your destination and route attractive, engaging and relevant to your clients.

-- Start where they are: Prepare learning experiences that access and leverage what clients already know, using brain-based strategies to gain their buy-in and ready their minds to master new attitudes and skills.
+- Start where they are: Prepare learning experiences that access and leverage what clients already know, using brain-based strategies to gain their buy-in and ready their minds to master new concepts, attitudes, habits and skills.

-- Travel in a carpool: Support clients in understanding, doing and resolving by leveraging the power of active and collaborative group learning to guide them in constructing knowledge together.
+- Travel in a carpool: Support understanding, doing and resolving by leveraging the power of active and collaborative activities to present content for constructing new knowledge together.

-- Facilitate practice runs: Scaffold guided practice opportunities using modeling, coaching and feedback to build mastery in the understanding, doing and resolving skills that can help your clients achieve their goals.
+- Facilitate practice trips: Scaffold guided practice using modeling, coaching and feedback to build mastery in understanding, doing and resolving that can help your clients achieve their goals.

-- Schedule rest stops: Build in time and structured activities for individual reflection, refinement, integration, implementation and contingency planning so clients are ready to apply their new abilities out in the world.
+- Schedule rest stops: Build in time after practice with structured activities for reflection, refinement, and contingency planning so clients are ready to apply their new abilities out in the world.

-- Offer roadside assistance: Include success checklists, organizational helps, reminders, visually appealing and reader-friendly handouts and props to help clients build executive functions and stay on track to the destination.
+- Offer roadside assistance: Include reminders, check-ins, visually appealing and brain-friendly handouts and props to help clients build executive functions and stay on track to the destination.

-- Celebrate the finish line: Plan recognition and closure activities to celebrate clients' efforts as they cross the finish line to their desired destination.
+- Celebrate the finish line: Plan recognition and closure activities to celebrate clients' efforts as they complete the final test drive task and cross the finish line to their desired destination.

 Transform fight, flight and freeze in the adult classroom